arange/arange.github.io/_posts/2019-05-24-first-post.md

 ### Thanks

 Many thanks to [daattali](https://github.com/daattali) who created this [*Beautiful project*](https://github.com/daattali/beautiful-jekyll) that allows me to build this website in minutes!
-You should be able to see how many stars and forks and follows this project has gained right under the subtitle of this article.
+You should be able to see how many stars, forks and follows this project has gained right **under the subtitle of this article**.

 ### Testing